danzeeeman/Code-Toolkit-Python.A.Fa24/00_Week_1.md

 - a _bit_ is a single binary number a 0 or a 1
 - a _byte_ is made up of 8 _bits_

-so the difference between a megabit and a megabyte is 7 million bits.
+The difference between a megabit and a megabyte is 7 million bits.

 The way a byte level tokenizer works is that it splits up a sentence or a phrase or a paragraph by the individual bytes.
 If a word is really long it takes up more bytes in memory therefore it has more tokens.